Uniform $C^{1,\alpha}$-regularity for almost-minimizers of some nonlocal perturbations of the perimeter: Preliminary

 \subsection{Nonlocal perimeter and first variation}

-In this section we recall a few basic properties of the nonlocal perimeter depending on our assumptions on $G$.
+In this section we recall some basic properties of the nonlocal perimeter depending on our assumptions on $G$.
 The following proposition is a consequence of~\cite{Dav2002} and our choice of $I_G^1$.
 It ensures that $P_\eps$ is well-defined on sets of finite perimeter and is bounded from above by the standard perimeter.
-We also state it for a general $K$, not necessarily normalized, since we will often use it with other kernels than $G$.
+We also state it for a general kernel $K$, not necessarily normalized, since we will often use it with other kernels than $G$.
+We use the notation

 \begin{prp}[Upper bound] Assume that $K:\Rpn\to [0,\infty)$ satisfies~\cref{Hposrad} and $x\mapsto\abs{x}K(x)\in L^1(\R^n)$.
 Then, for every set of finite perimeter $E$ in $\R^n$, we have

 In particular, for the kernels $G_\eps$, we have